alexvictoor/HdrHistogram_vala/README.md

 ## Create an Histogram

 When creating a histogram instance, you must provide the minimum and maximum trackable values and the wanted number of precision digits.
-If you need to create a histogram to record latency between one millisecond and one minute `[1ms..1min]` with a precision of 0.01, use the following :
+If you need to create a histogram to record latency between one millisecond and one minute `[1ms..1min]` with a precision of 0.01, use the following:

 ```vala